awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

           }
       },
       "Resource": [
-           "AWS KMS key IDs (for the AWS region of the destination bucket).
+           "AWS KMS key ARNs (for the AWS Region of the destination bucket).
 S3 uses it to encrypt object replicas", ]
   }
   ```